 Bennie composes music and has had her works recorded by Rainbow Records.
 She also writes plays and poetry.
 In 1995, to help celebrate Friendswood Centennial, she wrote, produced and directed The Promise Land, a musical based on the history of that community.
 Some of her poetry has been published by the World of Poetry and the American Poetry Association.
 In 1989, Bennie was named “Poet Laureate” of the World of Poetry and received its highest cash award of $15,000.

-A Distinguished Alumnus of Lon Morris College, Bennie recently retired from teaching theatre arts in public high schools, where her students and University Interscholastic League productions won many awards.
-She has recently served on the Board of Directors of the Texas Non-Profit Theatres and is a member of the American Association of Community Theatres.
+A Distinguished Alumnus of Lon Morris College, Bennie retired from teaching theatre arts in public high schools, where her students and University Interscholastic League productions won many awards.
+She has served on the Board of Directors of the Texas Non-Profit Theatres and is a member of the American Association of Community Theatres.
 Bennie is pursuing her lifetime dream in community theatre with the establishment of The Bay Area Harbour Playhouse.